 The Institute is housed in an innovative biomedical research space designed to maximize scientific interaction among diverse researchers.
 The facility includes new lab and meeting space added during a $4.3 million expansion project that concluded in 2011.
 The Institute's campus is fully equipped and staffed for in vivo and in vitro expirements, histology, cell culture, and molecular biology.
 The open floor plan encourages collaboration among teams and allows researchers to share major equipment.

 Tissue Culture Core

-The Microscopy Core offers support for laser capture microdissection.
-This allows selection of specific cells or lesions within histological sections.
-Live imaging confocal microscopes are equipped with defined atmosphere to maintain physiologic levels of oxygen and Perfect Focus instrumentation allows continuous imaging for more than 24 h.
+The Microscopy Core offers support for laser capture microdissection, allowing selection of specific cells or lesions within histological sections.
+Live imaging confocal microscopes are equipped with defined atmosphere to maintain physiologic levels of oxygen.
+Perfect Focus instrumentation allows continuous imaging for more than 24 h.
 The microscopes are equipped to capture images from fluorescent as well as transmitted light.

 Molecular Biology Core

 BSL2 facilities for containment of biohazards, Agilent Bioanalyzer, Nanodrop spectrophotometer, 2 Luminometers, Amaxa Nucleofector, 2 Stratagene MX3005 real time qPCR machines, 5 BioRad C-1000 thermocyclers, PTC-100 thermocycler, Microtiter plate reader (UV/Vis/Fluorescent), Gel quantification system, ViCell live/dead cell counter (Coulter).

 In Vivo Imaging and Metabolism Core

 Maestro In Vivo Imaging station (CRI) for fluorescence detection, Echo-MRI-100 qNMR instrument for body composition in rodents, Laser Doppler for analysis of blood flow, SeaHorse respirometer allowing real-time measurement of metabolic flux.